-A. What was the guiding principle of the Rouge Plant redevelopment?
-B. How did William Clay Ford Jr. and McDonough define the goal for quality soil?
-C. By installing features such as the living roof, porous pavement, wetlands and swales, how much money did Ford save over installing a traditional storm water treatment facility?
-D. According to McDonough, what four traits were required for this project?
-2. William McDonough: Clip #17 "The Green roof" (length 3:51) http://www.oninnovation.com/videos/detail.aspx?video=1194&title=The Green Roof A. The living roof at the Ford Rouge is composed of what plant?
-B. List at least six benefits of the living roof at the Ford Rouge: C. What surprised McDonough about the living roof project at the Ford Rouge?
+- A. What was the guiding principle of the Rouge Plant redevelopment? - B. How did William Clay Ford Jr. and McDonough define the goal for quality soil? - C. By installing features such as the living roof, porous pavement, wetlands and swales, how much money did Ford save over installing a traditional storm water treatment facility? - D. According to McDonough, this project required massive amounts of what four traits?

+2. William McDonough: Clip #17 "The Living roof" (length 3:51)

+- A. The living roof at the Ford Rouge is composed of what plant? - B. List at least six benefits of the living roof at the Ford Rouge:

+C. What surprised McDonough about the living roof project?

 D. What expression did he use to describe the living roof?

-3.Toshiko Mori: Clip #24 "Building for Energy Efficiency" (length 3:37) http://www.oninnovation.com/videos/detail.aspx?video=1235&title=Building For Energy Efficiency A. What does Mori say about LEED certification?
-Toshiko Mori B. What are some of the features of her design of the Great Lakes Visitor Center in Buffalo, New York?
-4. Toshiko Mori: Clip #27 "Studying Building Environments at Syracuse" (length 3:11) http://www.oninnovation.com/videos/detail.aspx?video=1238&title=Studying Building Environments At Syracuse A. What is the name of the building featured in this clip?
-B. What are some of the purposes of this building?
-C. What are they testing on the living roof?
-5. Toshiko Mori: Clip #28 "A Living Laboratory of Energy Efficiency" (length 4:03) http://www.oninnovation.com/videos/detail.aspx?video=1239&title=A Living Laboratory Of Energy Efficiency A. When the biofuel testing is one hundred percent active, how much electrical use would it support?
+Tos shiko Mori: Clip #24 "Building for Energy Efficiency" (length 3:37) A. What does Mori say about LEED certification?
+B. What are some of the features of her design of the Great Lakes Visitor Center in B New York?
+Tos shiko Mori: Clip #27 "Studying Bldg.
+Environments at Syracuse" (length 3:11) shiko Mori: Clip #27 "Studying Bldg.
+Environments at Syracuse" (length 3:11) What is the name of the building featured in this clip?
+A. ' A. ' What is the name of the building featured in this clip?
+A. ' B. ' What is the name of the building featured in this clip?

+A. When the bio-fuel testing is one hundred percent active, how much electrical use would it support?

 B. What other testing is taking place in the building?

+Part II-The 21st Century Ford Rouge Factory: Environmental Innovations PowerPoint

-1. Before the Ford Rouge Factory was built, how would you describe the land at the site?
-2. After 80 years of operation, how had the site and attitudes changed?
-3. Innovations at the Ford Rouge Complex involve ways of better managing the 4.
-The living roof at the Ford Rouge Complex covers acres.
+- 1. Before the Ford Rouge Factory was built, how would you describe the land at the site? - 2.
+After 80 years of operation, how had the site and attitudes changed?

+3. Innovations at the Rouge involve ways of better managing the ,

+, and .

+4. The living roof at the Rouge covers acres.

 5. What are the four layers of the living roof composed of?

 6. Besides the living roof, what are some other innovations at the Rouge for managing water?

 7. How are scientists cleaning up the soil at the Rouge?

 8. Describe one way that daylight and air are being managed at the Rouge?

 9. Analysis Question-How could innovations like those seen at the Ford Rouge Factory be implemented at your home or school?

+Name: Answer Key